Sarah Featherstone - Director of Operations, AMBS

 Sarah Featherstone is Director of Operations for Alliance Manchester Business School (AMBS) and has held several roles at the University of Manchester over the last 20 years – including 15 years with AMBS, during which she has supported teaching, learning and student experience at a leadership level.
 She shared more details about her role during her recent first visit to Dubai.
 In her current role, Sarah works alongside the head of school, Ken McPhail, and is responsible for professional services and the delivery of the elements that enable the achievement of the strategic core goals, through the effective day-to-day running of the school.
 This means focusing on a clear set of operational priorities and then managing the budget and making sure there is good governance across the school.
-It’s all about people but also includes the physical campus infrastructure and a built estate that is developing rapidly.
+It’s all about people but also includes the physical campus infrastructure and a built estate that is always being enhanced.

 “Part of my role is about delivering infrastructure that enables all of our people to do great things, whether those people are students, academics, professional services or technical staff, we want to create the conditions and the environment and infrastructure to enable them to be the best versions of themselves and to deliver excellent work.
 And support all of our executive education delegates and stakeholders who use the school conference facilities.